hybridgroup/kidsruby/README.md

 * A couple of funny things with the formatting of gets
 * need to display complete debug info on errors again
 * make the turtle canvas keep a correct aspect ratio when resized
+* switch editor colors to white background for better presentation display. we already have inverse css file, just need a way to switch to it, and back

 ## TODO

 ### ROADMAP
-* 0.8 - Switch to Ace from CodeMirror
-* 0.9 - Fun
-* 1.0 - Release!
+* 1.1 - Localization

 ### TURTLE
 * correct pencolor so it works when switching color while drawing

 ### EDITOR
-* switch editor colors to white background for better presentation display. we already have inverse css file, just need a way to switch to it, and back
 * paste into editor (copy already works)

 ### HELP/TUTORIAL